Centric Cash (CNS) Price Down 6.8% Over Last 7 Days

-Centric Cash (CURRENCY:CNS) traded 5.5% lower against the U.S. dollar during the 24 hour period ending at 16:00 PM E.T. on October 30th.
-One Centric Cash coin can now be bought for $0.0003 or 0.00000001 BTC on major cryptocurrency exchanges.
-Centric Cash has a market cap of $1.24 million and approximately $161,027.00 worth of Centric Cash was traded on exchanges in the last 24 hours.
-Over the last seven days, Centric Cash has traded down 6.8% against the U.S. dollar.
+Centric Cash (CURRENCY:CNS) traded down 5.5% against the dollar during the twenty-four hour period ending at 13:00 PM Eastern on October 31st.
+Centric Cash has a market capitalization of $1.24 million and approximately $161,027.00 worth of Centric Cash was traded on exchanges in the last day.
+Over the last seven days, Centric Cash has traded 6.8% lower against the dollar.
+One Centric Cash coin can currently be bought for about $0.0003 or 0.00000001 BTC on major exchanges.

 - Ace Entertainment (ACE) traded 1.4% higher against the dollar and now trades at $0.0039 or 0.00000033 BTC.